PeterKrejzl/databases/dml_tips.md

 No errors, a row inserted but let's select from the table.

 You see it?
-Newly inserted record has an ID = 11 meaning all these ignored inserts incremented identity column in the table!
+Newly inserted record has an ID much higher than expected meaning all these ignored inserts incremented identity column in the table!
-`11 record 2 2016-02-02 07:54:17`

 ##### INSERT ON DUPLICATE UPDATE
 ```